 Constriction of arteries and arterioles can take place due to low blood sugar, medical drugs, and neurological causes.
-However, the most common cause of poor circulation is low CO2 in the arterial blood since CO2 is the most potent known vasodilator (see links to physiological studies below).
-As a result, people with poor circulation in their legs or feet (or other body parts) also have reduced body O2 levels.
-In fact, they nearly always have less than 20 s for the body O2 test, while the medical norm is about 40 seconds.
+However, the most common cause of poor circulation is low CO2 in the arterial blood since CO2 is the most potent known vasodilator that causes vasodilation.
+As a result, people with poor circulation in their legs or feet (or other body parts) also have reduced body oxygen levels.
+In fact, they nearly always have less than 20 seconds for the DIY body oxygen test, while the medical norm is about 40 seconds.

 Common symptoms of reduced blood flow

 Well over 90% of modern people have abnormally low arterial CO2 24/7 (see the Homepage for the most important graphs and charts present on this site) due to chronic overbreathing.
 Let us see historical evidence related to a large increase in breathing.

-Over 50 clinical studies (see the Table on the Homepage of this site) testify that people with chronic diseases (cancer, diabetes, heart disease, and many others) breathe even heavier (faster and deeper) than normal subjects.
+Over 50 clinical studies (also, see the Table on the Homepage of this site) testify that people with chronic diseases (cancer, diabetes, heart disease, and many others) breathe even heavier (faster and deeper) than normal subjects.
 They have even worse blood flow to legs, feet and vital organs day and night.
 Now we know the causes of poor circulation and how to improve poor circulation.

 Common symptoms of poor circulation include cold hands and feet, panic attacks, chest pain, chronic fatigue, sinusitis, coughing, and many other symptoms related to hyperventilation (see this link for symptoms of poor circulation).